 To develop your buyer or audience personas, you need to gather data.
 How?
-You can conduct surveys on your current customers, interview people you think might be your potential customers, and use tools like Google Analytics and Facebook Insights.
+You can survey your current customers, interview people you think might be your potential customers, and use tools like Google Analytics and Facebook Insights.

 We’ll dig deeper into this subject in the next sections.

 Knowing your customers can determine the best type of media to use for marketing your business to them and the right approach to get their attention.

 Furthermore, you will be able to determine the expected profit per dollar of your advertising spend.

 The most important step when putting a budget together is deciding how much you are comfortable spending on your marketing initiatives.

 According to studies, new businesses need to set aside 10% to 20% of their gross or projected income for marketing, while established businesses need to allocate 6% to 12%.

 It’s also helpful to look into how much the competition spends.
 This is as simple as adhering to the average advertising costs per industry.